Eltaf-azizi/RikshaRide/README.md

  - Lack of digital booking solutions tailored for small cities

 RikshaRide provides a simple request-and-accept system with fixed area-based pricing, making rides predictable and fair for both passengers and drivers.

+## 🧱 System Overview

+RikshaRide consists of three main components:

+1. Passenger App (Android) – for booking rides
+2. Driver App (Android) – for accepting and completing rides
+3. Firebase Backend – for real-time data and ride management

+This repository contains the core logic and structure required to run the MVP.